The algebraic degree of sparse polynomial optimization: Homogeneous equations for critical points

 \end{proof}

-\begin{remark} Note that the divisor $D_i$ is defined up to addition of the principal divisor $div(u)$ of character $u\in \Z^n$ or equivalently, any two equivariant structures on $\LL_i$ differ by the action of the character of $T$.
-However, the toric variety structures defined by different choices of $D_i$ are isomorphic (as toric varieties). \end{remark}
+\begin{remark} Note that the divisor $D_i$ is defined up to addition of the principal divisor $div(u)$ of character $u\in \Z^n$ or, equivalently, any two equivariant structures on $\LL_i$ differ by the action of a character of $T$.
+Therefore, the toric varieties defined by different choices of $D_i$ are isomorphic. \end{remark}

-From now on assume that we fixed some $T$-invariant divisors $D_i$ such that $\LL_i=\OO(D_i)$ for $i=0,\ldots,m$.
-Each such divisor defines a conewise-linear function
+We conclude by describing the defining fan of the projectivized total space $\P(\EE)$, when the defining line bundles of $\EE$ are torus equivariant.
+More precisely, for $0 \leq j \leq m$, we denote $D_j$ as a torus invariant divisor such that $\LL_i=\OO(D_i)$.
+Each divisor $D_j$ defines a cone-wise linear function